amauve/artisan-static/source/_posts/uncertain-futur.md

 Scene III:

+In a bar, Paris.

 men in their late 20s displaying idiotic behavior, competing with each other.
+3 comes at their table and serves them beers.